Installation

 it("The sum of the Increment events should match the current value", async function () {

-const vault = await viem.deployContract("Counter");
+const counter = await viem.deployContract("Counter");

 // run a series of increments